chimera-linux/cports/Packaging.md

 the cache files (so the environment dictionary can override any caches).
 This also uses `pkg.configure_env` (`env` takes precedence over it).

+The environment variable `MAKE` is implicitly set for this run, with the value of `pkg.make_cmd`.

 ##### def get_make_env()

 The Make environment to use when building Autotools-based projects.